 Previously, Dr. Wilson served in various educational leadership positions for the Keller and Aubrey school districts.
 In Keller ISD, he was the principal at Keller High and also served as assistant principal, science department chair, coach and teacher.
 He also was principal at Aubrey High and a biology teacher and assistant coach at A&M Consolidated High School.

 He received his bachelor's and master's degree from the University of North Texas, his superintendency certification from Texas Woman's University, and completed his doctorate of education administration from UNT where he was awarded the Outstanding Doctoral Student in Educational Administration Award.
 His research area, Predictors of College and Career Readiness, has served as a springboard for readiness initiatives across the district.
-He has been married to Melanie Pettit Wilson, an outstanding educator, for more than 28 years and they have two daughters, Makenzie and Macie.
-Makenzie is a third grade teacher in Lewisville ISD, and Macie currently attends Texas Tech University in Lubbock.
+He has been married to Melanie Pettit Wilson, an outstanding retired educator, for more than 28 years and they have two daughters, Makenzie and Macie.
+Makenzie is a third-grade teacher in Lewisville ISD, and Macie currently owns her own business.